Shaft (2019 film): Cast

 Isaach de Bankolé portrays Pierro "Gordito" Carrera, a drug lord.
-Avan Jogia portrays Karim Hassan, J.J.'s male best friend, a recovering addict helping fellow returning soldiers.
+Avan Jogia portrays Karim Hassan, JJ's male best friend, a recovering addict helping fellow returning soldiers.
 Joey Mekyten portrays a young Karim.
-Luna Lauren Vélez portrays Bennie Rodriguez, Gordito's money launderer.
+Lauren Vélez portrays Bennie Rodriguez, Gordito's money launderer.

-In addition, Cutworth's criminal partners at the rehab center are played by Robbie Jones as Sergeant Keith Williams, and Aaron Dominguez as Staff Sergeant Eddie Dominguez (Bennie's cousin), with Leland Jones appearing as Maya's date Ron, while Baby and Sugar, J.J.'s new friends at the club, are played by Chivonne Michelle and Tashiana Washington, respectively.
+In addition, Cutworth's criminal partners at the rehab center are played by Robbie Jones as Sergeant Keith Williams, and Aaron Dominguez as Staff Sergeant Eddie Dominguez (Bennie's cousin), with Leland Jones appearing as Maya's date Ron, while Baby and Sugar, JJ's new friends at the club, are played by Chivonne Michelle and Tashiana Washington, respectively.
 Adrienne C. Moore as Ms. Pepper the cab driver.

 Production

 On February 18, 2015, it was announced that New Line Cinema had acquired the rights to the Shaft franchise, featuring detective character John Shaft, and would develop a new film within the series, along with producer John Davis of Davis Entertainment.
 On July 28, 2015, it was reported that Kenya Barris and Alex Barnow would write the script for the new film, which would also be produced by Ira Napoliello, and on January 20, 2017, the studio hired Tim Story to direct.
 On August 18, 2017, Jessie T. Usher was cast to play the film's new lead, the son of Samuel L. Jackson's John Shaft II from the 2000 film, while Richard Roundtree and Jackson were set to reprise their previous franchise roles.

 In October 2017, Netflix signed a deal with New Line Cinema to cover more than half of the film's $30 million budget in exchange for the rights, which allowed Netflix to release the film on its platform outside of the United States two weeks after the theatrical release in the U.S.

-Filming began in February 2018, and wrapped up production in the early part of the year.
+Filming began in February 2018, and wrapped up in the early part of the year.
 The cast went back to re-shoot a few scenes in Atlanta in August 2018.